cmcoffman/backboard/README.md

 ### How it's done.

 Tournament results and player data are retrieved from the IFPA's [API](https://www.ifpapinball.com/api/documentation/) and collected into a PostgreSQL database hosted on [DigitalOcean](https://www.digitalocean.com/).
 Queries of this database are used to draw graphs with [Plotly](https://plotly.com/python/).
-This site was created with the [Shiny](https://shiny.rstudio.com/py/) framework and is hosted on [shinyapps.io](https://www.shinyapps.io/).
+This [site](https://n6nz8f-clayton0coffman.shinyapps.io/backboard/) was created with the [Shiny](https://shiny.rstudio.com/py/) framework and is hosted on [shinyapps.io](https://www.shinyapps.io/).

-"""